polimi-cmls-2025/International-Love/README.md

 </p>

 ### Scope for Future Work:
-* Multi-sensory Feedback for Broader Accesibility: By incorporating haptic motors, LEDs, or thermal feedback, we can make the experience richer for users with different sensory profiles (eg. deaf-blind users).
+* Multi-sensory Feedback for Broader Accesibility: By incorporating haptic motors, LEDs, or thermal feedback, we can make the experience richer for users with different sensory profiles.

 * Therapeutic Sound Interaction: We can collaborate with therapists to develop sound-based therapies for individuals with cognitive or sensory impairments.
 Music heals :D